Child Custody

 In joint legal custody, both parents have the right to make decisions about the child's upbringing, including education, healthcare, and religious upbringing.
 Joint physical custody, on the other hand, means that the child spends significant time living with both parents.

-How to File for Custody in San Diego
+Step-by-Step Guide to Filing for Child Custody in San Diego

 You must fill out the necessary child custody forms that are required for all California courts (found here) and pay a filing fee.
 All child custody cases must be filed with the San Diego County Superior Court.
 Depending on which part of San Diego County you live in, there are four courthouse location options: San Diego, El Cajon, Vista, and Chula Vista.
 There can be numerous complicated questions and processes when filing for child custody in San Diego County.